-The competence of the Ex PTP Provider shall be demonstrated by assessment.
+The competence of the IECEx PTS Provider shall be demonstrated by assessment.
 The general competence, efficiency, experience, familiarity with the relevant standards used for the programs as well as compliance with ISO/IEC 17043 shall be assessed.
 Accreditation by a recognized national accreditation body, where existing, shall be taken into account.
 The ExMC shall decide upon the extent of the assessment that is necessary (considering the period of new programs).
 Assessors approved by the ExMC shall carry out the assessment.
-The IECEx Executive Secretary appoints the assessment team to conduct the assessment of the Ex PTP Provider.
+The IECEx Executive Secretary appoints the assessment team to conduct the assessment of the IECEx PTS Provider.
 Assessors with prior experience in the field of proficiency testing and whose knowledge of standards is current should be used.
-The Ex PTP Provider shall be given the opportunity to agree on the assessors chosen to carry out an assessment.
-The Ex PTP Provider to be assessed shall express its willingness to pay the professional fees of the assessors, the amount to be decided by the ExMC, and the reasonable travelling and living expenses arising from the assessment.
-An estimate of these expenses shall be provided to the Ex PTP Provider in advance and agreed by the Ex PTP Provider.
+The IECEx PTS Provider shall be given the opportunity to agree on the assessors chosen to carry out an assessment.
+The IECEx PTS Provider to be assessed shall express its willingness to pay the professional fees of the assessors, the amount to be decided by the ExMC, and the reasonable travelling and living expenses arising from the assessment.
+An estimate of these expenses shall be provided to the IECEx PTS Provider in advance and agreed by the IECEx PTS Provider.
 After the assessment, the IECEx Secretariat shall be given the documentation that supports the findings of the assessment and how any issues have been resolved.

-Ex PT Providers shall be capable of developing and operating programs for all IEC 60079 series standards and selected standards from the ISO 80079 series.
+IECEx PTS Providers shall be capable of developing and operating programs for all IEC 60079 series standards and selected standards from the ISO 80079 series.

-In order to assure continuity of the effectiveness of operation of the Ex PTP Ex PT Providers shall provide annual reports to the ExTAG on activities, program results and any issues arising that may have an impact on the effectiveness of the Ex PTP.
+In order to assure continuity of the effectiveness of operation of the IECEx PTS, IECEx PTS Providers shall provide annual reports to the ExTAG and the IECEx Secretariat on activities, program results and any issues arising that may have an impact on the effectiveness of the IECEx PTS.

-Selection of Ex PT Programs
+Selection of Programs

-Suggestions for programs may be made by the Ex PTP Provider based on questionnaires circulated under the participating laboratories, by proposals of the ExTAG WG 10 “Proficiency Testing” or by other experts.
-The Ex PTP Provider will then take a decision on the programs to provide, taking those suggestions and any recommendations by ExTAG into account.
+Suggestions for programs can be made by the IECEx PTS Provider based on questionnaires circulated under all the IECEx test laboratories, by proposals of the ExTAG WG 10 “Proficiency Testing” or by other experts.
+The IECEx PTS Provider shall then take a decision on the programs to provide, taking those suggestions and any recommendations by ExTAG into account.

-All related costs (Ex PTP Provider costs, in-house costs for the test laboratory staff etc.) must be estimated and compiled for consideration.
-After agreement by ExTAG the Ex PTP Provider can implement the programs and request ExTLs for participation.
-The Ex PTP Provider shall ensure that all available programs can be performed by any accepted ExTL or applicant ExTL at any time.
+All related costs (IECEx PTS Provider costs, in-house costs for the test laboratory staff etc.) shall be estimated and compiled for consideration.
+After agreement by ExTAG the IECEx PTS Provider shall implement the programs and request IECEx test laboratories for participation.
+The IECEx PTS Provider shall ensure that all available programs can be performed by any IECEx test laboratory at any time.
+In case previous programs must be closed (e.g. due to instability of test samples, new program versions, etc.), the IECEx PTS Provider shall report this information to the IECEx test laboratories, ExTAG and the IECEx Secretariat.

 Program Management

-The IECEx Secretariat shall be responsible for the overall management of the Ex PTP including the activities of the Ex PTP provider.
+The IECEx Secretariat role is to assist the IECEx PTS including the activities of the IECEx PTS Provider ensuring that all IECEx test laboratories participate in the IECEx PTS.

-The topics are developed into programs by the Ex PTP Provider in cooperation with ExTAG WG10.

-Ex PTP may include equipment audits that may be requested under the Ex PTP.
-Equipment audits are intended to check test apparatus and procedures used for the programs against the requirements in the relevant standard.
-These audits are completed by the participating ExTLs.
-The responses to the audit questions are reviewed by the Ex PTP Provider as part of the analysis.
-In case where equipment audits are required and when a deficiency is revealed the ExTL shall be notified and given the opportunity to take corrective actions prior to performing the proficiency testing.
-Nevertheless this will be shown in the program report and all reported actions shall be recorded in a follow-up register by the Ex PTP Provider.

-The Ex PTP Provider sends out the details for each program to the laboratories in advance.
+The IECEx PTS Provider sends out the details for each program to the IECEx test laboratories in advance.